Saham Club

-Saham Club (نادي صحم) is an Omani sports club based in Saham, Oman.
-The club is currently playing in the Oman Professional League, top division of Oman Football Association.
+Saham Club (نادي صحم) is an Omani sports club based in Saham, in northeastern Oman.
+The club currently plays in the Oman Professional League, top division of Oman Football Association.
 Their home stadium is Sohar Regional Sports Complex.
-The stadium is government owned, but they also own their own personal stadium and sports equipments, as well as their own training facilities.
+The stadium is government owned.
+The club also owns its own stadium and sports equipment, as well as its own training facilities.

 History

 The club was founded on 24 April 1972 and registered on 26 June 2002.

 The club was promoted to the Omani League after winning the final of 2007-08 First Division League, where the club defeated Al-Shabab Club on penalties.

 The club caused a major upset when they beat 7-time Sultan Qaboos Cup winners, Dhofar in 2009, receiving their first ever Sultan Qaboos Cup title.
 Their most recent achievement was in 2013 when they won the first OPL Cup against Al-Seeb Club 3–2 on penalties after the match had ended 0–0 in normal time.